 LA Says: In this post, I discuss Keranique – a product I haven’t actually used regularly, but another one that my hairdresser friend, Anna, recommended for my alopecia areata.
 And the more I researched it, the more I felt compelled to share my findings.
 So that men and women with thinning hair, desperately seeking a fix, won’t waste time and money by not having the full scoop.

 Keranique is a line of “As Seen On TV” products that claim to help regrow thinning hair – apparently making it thicker, stronger and more manageable than before.
-The over-the-counter treatments, aimed primarily at women, target thinning hair and female pattern baldness.
+The over-the-counter and sulfate-free treatments, aimed primarily at women, target thinning hair and female pattern baldness.

 According to my friend Anna, Keranique is one of the most popular hair loss systems around.
 The hair salon she owns in Dublin stocks all of its products in addition to Nioxin’s range – which I talk about in this post.

 On Keranique’s quite salesy website, it’s hard to miss the giant text boasting: “America’s #1 Selling Hair Regrowth System for Women”.
 The brand is clearly quite confident in its product, stating that the 4-piece kit thickens existing hair, fortifies follicles and encourages regrowth of longer, stronger and healthier hair in just 120 days.